Sub-MOA Spoonie Logo

 A whole 'lotta nuthin'.

 Seriously though, if you're a spoonie you most likely want to feel a legit sense of accomplishment, rather than a false one, so I don't expect many folks to cheat here.
-This is a pretty small niche, so the likelihood of there being a run on patches going to a bunch of cheaters is pretty slim.
+This is a pretty small niche, so the likelihood of there being a run on coins going to a bunch of cheaters is pretty slim.

 Other Stuff